owin/owin/spec/middleware-1.0.0-draft.1.md

 software components.

-This specification provides a standardised signature for such components in the OWIN ecosystem, hereby referred to as `middlewares`.
+This specification provides a standardised signature for such components in the OWIN ecosystem, hereby referred to as `middleware`.

-OWIN middlewares are defined in terms of a delegate structure building upon the
+OWIN middleware is defined in terms of a delegate structure building upon the
 OWIN: Open Web Server Interface for .NET [Owin 1.0], with no dependency on external libraries.